 Diana Post is the junior class teacher.
-This is her sixth year as a teaching staff member of Youngset and twelfth year working with parents and students within the community.
+This is her seventh year as a teaching staff member of Youngset and twelfth year working with parents and students within the community.
 She is a strong advocate of learning through play, encouraging children and parents to be lifelong learners.
 She is married and lives in Raleigh Hills with her three boys, all Youngset alumni; Nate (19), Will (16) and George (11).
 Diana spent her childhood overseas in Aberdeen, Scotland.
 She attended boarding school in Hertfordshire, England where she studied dance.
 After high school, her family moved to Portland and she attended PNCA and received a Bachelor of Fine Arts.
 She has taught ballet and other disciplines of dance throughout the years.
 She enjoys working with children of all ages but especially loves the curiosity and wonder of preschoolers.

 Erin Gillingham is Youngset's Assistant Teacher.
 She has over ten years of experience working with children and is a firm believer in learning through play.
 She loves hands-on learning and sensory development-based projects and has a special affinity for the sciences.
 She earned an Associate of Journalism degree at Vincennes University, and has completed over forty hours of Early Childhood Education coursework.
 Her positive attitude and dedication to our students make her an invaluable addition to the Youngset team.